FAQ’s

 How can I pay for the inspection and reports?

-We accept all major credit/debit cards including AMEX, subject to relevant surcharges.
+We accept all major credit/debit cards including Visa, Mastercard and AMEX (subject to relevant surcharge on AMEX only).
 We accept payment over the phone as the fastest and most secure way to make payment.
-Most customers prefer to pay with credit card due to the time required for transactions using EFT, Direct Debit and interbank transfers.
-Bank transfers can take several days, especially over weekends, that’s why using a credi/debit card over the phone is the safest and fastest payment option.(rest assured in accordance with law, we don’t keep a record of customers credit card or bank information).
+Most customers prefer to pay with credit card due to the delays related to interbank transfers and EFT.
+Bank transfers can take several days, especially over weekends, that’s why using a credit/debit card over the phone is the safest and fastest payment option. (rest assured in accordance with law, we don’t keep a record of customers credit card or bank information).
 Please understand we cannot confirm the booking or allocate an inspector, until payment has been received.

 What Standards do our Inspections and Reports follow?

-What Gurantees do you offer?
+What Guarantees do you offer?

+Its simple.
 Sydney PrePurchase ensures you get the most thorough inspection and detailed report possible, every single time.
 From booking to report delivery we make sure you have the information you need, delivered on time.
 That is our professional guarantee to you.
 Satisfaction with our service, or your money back.

 What experience do your inspectors have?

-What does the inspection include?
+What does the Inspection include?

-What does the report include?
+What does the Report include?

 For an independent and more detailed investigation of the property, contact us at Sydney PrePurchase on 0488 900386.